steviedc69/Summaries/README.md

 CheatSheets
 ===========

-This is a small repo that contains cheatsheets for my studies (currently 3rd year of Applied Informatics @ HoGent Belgium)
+This is a small repo that contains summaries for my studies (currently 3rd year of Applied Informatics @ HoGent Belgium)